Cooperative Retriever and Ranker in Deep Recommenders: Related Work

 \subsection{Negative Sampling in RecSys}

 Many methods sample negative items from static distributions, such as uniform distribution~\cite{rendle2009bpr,he2017neural} and popularity-based distribution~\cite{rendle2014improving}.
-To adapt to recommendation models, many advanced sampling methods have been proposed.
+To adapt to recommendation models, many advanced sampling methods have been proposed~\cite{rendle2014improving,hsieh2017colla,weston2010large,zhang2013optimizing,sun2019rotate,blanc2018adaptive,chen2021fast,lian2020personalized}.
 For example, AOBPR~\cite{rendle2014improving} transforms adaptive sampling into searching the item at a randomly-drawn rank.
 CML~\cite{hsieh2017colla} and WARP~\cite{weston2010large} draw negative samples for each positive by first drawing candidate items from uniform distribution and then selecting more highly-scored items than positive minus one as negative.
-Dynamic negative sampling (DNS)~\cite{zhang2013optimizing} picks a set of negative samples from the uniform distribution and then choose the most highly-scored item as negative.
-Self-adversarial negative sampling~\cite{sun2019rotate} draws negative samples from the uniform distribution but weight them with softmax-normalized scores.
+Dynamic negative sampling (DNS)~\cite{zhang2013optimizing} picks a set of negative samples from the uniform distribution and then chooses the most highly-scored item as negative.
+Self-adversarial negative sampling~\cite{sun2019rotate} draws negative samples from the uniform distribution but weights them with softmax-normalized scores.
 Kernel-based sampling~\cite{blanc2018adaptive} picks samples proportionally to a quadratic kernel in a divide and conquer way.
-Locality Sensitive Hashing (LSH) over randomly perturbed databases enables sublinear time sampling~\cite{mussmann2016learning} and LSH itself can generate correlated and unnormalized samples~\cite{spring2017new}.
+Locality Sensitive Hashing (LSH) over randomly perturbed databases enables sublinear time sampling and LSH itself can generate correlated and unnormalized samples~\cite{spring2017new}.
 Quantization-based sampling~\cite{chen2021fast} decomposes the softmax-normalized probability via product quantization into the product of probabilities over clusters, such that sampling an item is in sublinear time.
-IRGAN~\cite{wang2017irgan} distinguishes positive items from the randomly picked negatives according to the generator, but sampling is time-consuming.
-Though the generator (sampler) is simultaneously updated along with the discriminator, it is only trained by policy gradient (PG) to promote highly-probable items according to the discriminator.
-It does not only lack the supervision from the data but also suffers from PG-induced low training efficiency.